 The 2nd number on the binoculars may be the binoculars goal lens diameter size in millimeters from the objective lens (front, large, fat lens upon far side).
 So 7x35s includes a lens size associated.
 That is where light gets into your binoculars.
 And so the bigger the contact lens, the greater the light gathering ability & the lighter your bird will probably be - the far better-detailed field marks should be able to see & colors may well be more brilliant.

 Picture Brightness and Sharpness

-The diameter of the objective lens is a measure of brightness of the picture.
-Higher the estimation of the diameter of the objective lens, brighter is the picture.
+The diameter of the objective lens is a measure of the brightness of the picture.
+Higher the estimation of the diameter of the objective lens, the brighter is the picture.
 As said by one of the users in her reply, here and there the effect of higher diameter can resemble day and night.
 In any case, the greater the goal the bulkier the binoculars.
-To the extent sharpness is concerned, the more keen the better.
+To the extent sharpness is concerned, the keener the better.